sauravraj67/Keyboard-Pro/README.md

 <img width="1158" height="550" alt="Screenshot 2026-06-08 170318" src="https://github.com/user-attachments/assets/841aec48-1cd3-44ef-9f79-7b16b6ec1393" />

-I am building a 65% layout keyboard based on Seed Studio Xiao nrf52840 also It will have a 3.7v battery and an 0.91 inch OLED Screen.
+I built a 65% layout keyboard based on Seed Studio Xiao nrf52840 also It will have a 3.7v battery and an 0.91 inch OLED Screen.
 Switches will be HotSwapable.
 I used expander to connect the rows and coluns because there weren't enough pins available.

 ## Features
 -  nrf52840 Rp2040